-Each year, as part of Refugee Week, the Humanitarian Awards are held as an opportunity to acknowledge and thank those who have made an outstanding positive contribution towards refugee issues in NSW.
+Each year, as part of Refugee Week, the Humanitarian Awards are held to acknowledge those who have made an outstanding positive contribution to supporting refugees in NSW.

-At the Launch of Refugee Week we will present awards to 10 people who are making the most outstanding contributions to refugee issues in NSW.
+At the launch of Refugee Week 2015 we presented awards to 9 exceptional people who are making the most outstanding contributions to refugee issues in NSW.

 As this is a Google translation service, users may find some word difference exists in the translation.